-- 1. The Dudley Grid for Learning is an effective, comprehensive ICT and fully managed infrastructure that is making a major contribution to transforming secondary education by - a.
+- 1. The Dudley Grid for Learning is a national and international exemplar of an effective PFI providing a fully managed ICT service that is making a major contribution to transforming secondary education by: - a.
 Raising the quality of teaching and learning for learners of all ages - b.
-Provides a wide range of useful management information through ICT - c.
-Provides a useful framework for innovation - d.
-Provides essential experience in developing public private partnerships as an essential step in achieving performance improvements when the current contract ends. - 2.
-The DGfL experience will inform future ICT provision as part of the Learning for the Future strategy enabling schools to address personalised learning and innovation.
+Providing a wide range of useful management information through ICT - c.
+Providing a framework for innovation in personalised learning - d.
+Providing experience in developing public private partnerships as an essential step in achieving performance improvements when the current contract ends. - 2.
+The DGfL experience will inform future ICT provision as part of the Learning for the Future strategy enabling schools to continue to address personalised learning and innovation.